usmanmahmood940/Foodies-Restaurant-App/README.md

 # Foodies - Restaurant App

-Welcome to the "Foodies" repository!
-This Android app project was developed to showcase my skills in mobile app development.
-While "Foodies" is not associated with a real restaurant, it demonstrates a range of features, including menu browsing, easy ordering, real-time rider tracking, order progress monitoring, and live rider location updates.
+"Foodies" is a user-friendly Food Ordering Restaurant app for Android, showcasing menu browsing, easy ordering, real-time rider tracking, and more.
+Built with Android Studio, it's a practice project for Android app development skills.
+Clone, run, and contribute. 🍔📱🚀

 ## Video Demo